 Before they start the procurement process, commissioners are asked to look at whether the services they are going to buy, or the way they are going to buy them, could secure these benefits.

 We have worked out the social return on investment (SROI) ratio by calculating the value our services offer to people and their communities, against the cost of delivering those services.
 We believe that this measurement provides the strongest evidence of the value for money we deliver.
 The figures have been calculated by Loop our social value partner, who have used HM Treasury approved methodologies.

-The Retail Trust delivered nearly £99 million of social and economic value to individuals and local communities.
-The total includes savings to the NHS through improved health and wellbeing, reduced welfare benefits, and increased HMRC revenue through supporting people to find employment.
+The Retail Trust delivered over £129 million of social and economic value to individuals and local communities, a 31% increase on last year.
+The numbers reflect; in financial terms, the impact we have had on the lives of the colleagues we have supported.
+The total includes savings to the NHS through improved health and wellbeing benefits, better life opportunities and a reduction in sick pay claims.